When I began organic gardening I didn’t really know I was organic gardening. I just didn’t like the idea of expensive chemical fertilizers.

 Getting started with organic gardening

 Now that you know the basics how can you get started?
 Here’s a printable checklist for your first organic garden.
+(Entering your email address will sign you up for my newsletter, which is chock full of exclusive free content and you can unsubscribe at anytime.)

 What are your biggest questions about organic gardening?